joennlae/halutmatmul/hardware/README.md

 # use vendor.py to OpenROAD (normally would use submodule but IIS storage limits)
 # symlink option is only needed when not enough space is available
 python hardware/util/vendor.py hardware/flow/openroad.vendor.hjson -S /scratch2/janniss/halut_flow/OpenROAD -v
+# if using symlinks manually apply patches from flow/patches/OpenROAD
 ```

 ## License